NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2AB(A) does 8BB(A)
 - 2A(A) staggers and has increased lift
 - 6B
+    - Sakon damage increased from 15 to 17
+    - Ukon damage increased from 18 to 20
     - High crushes from frame 7-16
     - Hitboxes increased in size to 128 (from 102)
-    - Does 17 damage up from 15, Ukon’s does 20 up from 18
     - Transition to 6B(B) made 5 frames faster
     - Transition to 6B(A) made 6 frames slower
 - 6B(B) replaced with 8B with follow ups
 - 6A
-    - If holding A it does the launching hit and more damage
+    - If holding A it does the launching hit and 4 more damage
     - If not it does a normal hit with super cancel
     - Final hitbox made 220 from 179
     - Larger hitbox on last hit is applied to both variants